scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 The following five transactions are implemented in this sample application:

 1. Getting customer information.
-It is a transaction in Customer Service
+It is a transaction in the Customer Service
 2. Placing an order (checks if the cost of the order is below the credit limit, then records order history and updates the `credit_total` if the check passes).
-It is a transaction that spans Order Service and Customer Service.
+It is a transaction that spans the Order Service and the Customer Service.
 3. Getting order information by order ID.
-It is a transaction in Order Service
+It is a transaction in the Order Service
 4. Getting order information by customer ID.
-It is a transaction in Order Service
+It is a transaction in the Order Service
 5. Repayment (reduces the amount in the `credit_total`).
-It is a transaction in Customer Service.
+It is a transaction in the Customer Service.

 ### Service Endpoints